agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2020-06-07-Coding phase - first part.markdown

 # Uploading a new `InferenceData` object

 Given that my project involves working with circular variables, the first task I encountered was to find a suitable `InferenceData` object, to use in examples and tests.
-As I have worked with molecules $\phi$ and $\psi$ torsion angles in the past, I have some models and data that came handy.
+As I have worked with molecules \\\phi\\ and \\\psi\\ torsion angles in the past, I have some models and data that came handy.

-The `InferenceData` object I decided to upload to figshare.com contains the sampled values for two pairs of $\phi$ and $\psi$ torsion angles in a glycan molecule.
+The `InferenceData` object I decided to upload to figshare.com contains the sampled values for two pairs of \\\phi\\ and \\\psi\\ torsion angles in a glycan molecule.
 This glycan molecule is a part of a resolved protein structure under PDB (Protein Data Bank) id.
 Nº: [2LIQ](https://www.rcsb.org/structure/2liq).
 It is a quite small glycan, only containing three subunits.

 ![png]({{ "/assets/images/2liq.png" | absolute_url}})